Sim Soo-bong: After witnessing the assassination of Park Chung-hee

-She was one of the witnesses of the 1979 assassination of South Korean president Park Chung Hee.
-Park was a fan of Sim, and Sim had performed for the former president before the assassination.
-For being a witness to the incident, she was banned from television until 1981.
-She has said that she was present at his banquet three times.
+Sim was one of the witnesses of the 1979 assassination of South Korean president Park Chung Hee.
+Park was a fan of Sim, and Sim had performed for the president before his assassination.
+Due to being a witness to the incident, she was banned from television until 1981.
+She said that she was present at his banquet three times.
 In an interview given during later years, she contested a misconception that he was a fan of enka.
 When she sang a song by Misora Hibari ("Kanashii Sake"), President Park yelled angrily, "Who brought a Japanese girl?"
 For the first time, she discussed the incident to the Japanese press in November 2006.
 Her interview was published in The Asahi Shimbun.

-In 2012 Sim admitted that, after the assassination, she had been incarcerated in a prison and then held in a mental institution for nearly a month, before she was released.
+In 2012, Sim admitted that after the assassination, she had been incarcerated in a prison and then held in a mental institution for nearly a month, before she was released.
 She was banned from TV and radio until 1981, and was kept under observation for many years.

+In addition to her ban from broadcasting media, Sim faced prolonged surveillance by governmental authorities during the Fifth Republic.
+Her 1984 release "Men are Ships, Women are Ports" initially faced censorship concerns before becoming a nationwide success.

+The events of October 26, 1979, and Sim's presence at the banquet have been depicted in various media, including Im Sang-soo's 2005 satirical film The President's Last Bang, in which her character was portrayed by actress Kim Yoon-ah.